 Fall Fruit: Apples, cherries, grapes, pomegranates, pineapples

-Expert Tips for Making a Fruit Platter
+Eden’s Tips for a Beautiful Platter

-- Decide early what fruits you want to have at your event.
+Plan ahead: Decide early what fruits you want to have at your event.
 Be sure to buy melons early enough for them to ripen and mangoes before they turn mushy.

-Secrets to Making a Charming Fruit Platter
+Five Secrets to Making a Fruit Platter

 I’m all about adding charm to any of our platters.
 Here are three easy ideas you can do at home:

-- Add height with cake stands and small bowls.
+- Height: Add height with cake stands and small bowls.
 Stacking soft fruit on hard fruit will also help achieve a more dramatic platter.

-Making a fruit platter ahead of time is simple and can save you time on the day of your event.
+Make-Ahead: Making a fruit platter ahead of time is simple and can save you time on the day of your event.
 Here are some tips to help you prepare in advance:

 - Choose fruits that will stay fresh: Opt for fruits that won’t bruise easily or turn brown quickly, such as apples, pears, grapes, and citrus fruits.